Must-Know Local SEO Statistics For Your Business Growth

 According to Statista, the global digital advertising market will reach $786.2 billion by 2026.
 That translates into a compound annual growth rate of 13.9%.
 And the portion dedicated to ad spend is expected to reach $279.30 billion this year—with the US, unsurprisingly, generating most of that growth.

-Digital marketing is booming
+Digital Marketing is Booming

 Though marketing budgets are decreasing, 63% of businesses have increased their digital marketing budgets just this past year.
 In fact, 72% of overall marketing budgets are put towards digital marketing channels; because: